 - The signalling of the Enhanced AC-3 codecs parameters is documented in ETSI TS 102 366 [10], which also provides information on ISO BMFF encapsulation. - The signalling of the AC-4 codecs parameters is documented in ETSI TS 103 190-1 [23] in annex F. As indicated in Table 8 the value of the codecs attribute for AC-4 consists of the dot-separated list of the 4CC "ac-4" and 3 subsequent elements (aa.bb.cc) which are represented by two-digit hexadecimal numbers.
-The document also provides information on non-fragmented and fragmented ISO BMFF encapsulation.
+ETSI TS 103 190-1 [23] also provides information on non-fragmented and fragmented ISO BMFF encapsulation.

 AC-4 uses the concept of I-Frames (or sync frames) as known from video codecs.
 Each fragment of a representation that contains AC-4 shall start with a sync frame.
-For details please refer to ETSI TS 103 190-1 [23], clause E.5.
+For details refer to ETSI TS 103 190-1 [23], clause E.5.

-For E-AC-3 and AC-4 part 1, the Audio Channel Configuration element shall use the "tag:dolby.com,2014:dash:audio_channel_configuration:2011" scheme URI.
+For E-AC-3 and AC-4 part 1, the Audio Channel Configuration element shall use the "tag:dolby.com,2014:dash:audio channel configuration:2011" scheme URI.